cseanburns/semantic_web_development/src/2d-links-and-attributes.md

 <a href=#cpm">Jump to CP/M section</a>
 ```

+## Global Attributes

+Other attributes are available to HTML elements and are listed at [Global Attributes][global_attributes_whatwg].
+We will cover some of these global attributes as we progress through this work.

 ## Conclusion

 In summary, HTML links come in three flavors: links to external resources, hyperlinks, and internal resource links.